IT’S A BEST BUY BECAUSE:

 Scion parent company Toyota developed the FR-S with Subaru, which sells its own version as the nearly identical BRZ.

 FR-S is a compact-sized sports car with rear-wheel drive and seating for four.
 The lone body style is a two-door coupe; the lone engine is a 200-horsepower 2.0-liter 4-cylinder mated to either a 6-speed manual transmission or a 6-speed automatic.
 The FR-S comes in a single trim level, but, in keeping with the Scion brand’s owner-personalization aesthetic, many dealer-installed options are available.

-The Scion FR-S is almost in a class by itself.
+Along with the similar Subaru BRZ, the Scion FR-S is almost in a class by itself.
 It has respectable performance credentials, a fun-to-drive personality, and surprisingly modest pricing.
-Other relatively affordable 4-cylinder sporty/performance cars include the Mazda MX-5 Miata and Hyundai Genesis Coupe.
+Other relatively affordable 4-cylinder sporty/performance cars include the Mazda MX-5 Miata and the new-for-2015 Ford Mustang EcoBoost.
 The Mazda is great fun to drive and it is a convertible body style, but it lacks a back seat and can’t match the FR-S’ greater practicality.
-Though the Genesis Coupe base model costs less than the FR-S, it weighs more and lacks the FR-S’ level of standard equipment.
-Also, neither of those cars offers an array of stand-alone accessories and certain features can be found only in option packages or higher trim levels.
-Enthusiasts in the market for a new car should take a hard look at the FR-S. Besides the standard sports-car vices of a somewhat firm ride, barely habitable back seats, and somewhat poor rear-corner visibility, the FR-S makes up for those demerits with lively performance, good projected fuel economy, and unusual-for-the-class levels of comfort and daily drivability.
+The Ford Mustang EcoBoost offers both a coupe and convertible body style, but is significantly larger and heavier, which makes it feel less nimble.
+Enthusiasts in the market for a new car should take a hard look at the FR-S. Besides the standard sports-car vices of a somewhat firm ride, barely habitable back seats, and somewhat poor rear-corner visibility, the FR-S makes up for those demerits with lively performance, good fuel economy, and unusual-for-the-class levels of comfort and daily drivability.